ReScience/ReScience-submission/article/Larisch-2018.md

 The pixel values of the patch are normalized with the maximum pixel value of the current image and divided into an ON (only positive pixel values) and an OFF (only negative pixel values) image.
 The presynaptic population spikes are generated with a Poisson process.
 To establish stable weights, the normal homeostatic mechanism is used.
+\newline

 Besides of experiments in the original publication, we reimplemented the experiment for the emergent of stable weights out of the Matlab source code.
-The emergence of stable weights was achieved by presenting a Gaussian input over 500 presynaptic neurons and one postsynaptic neuron.
+The emergence of stable weights was achieved by presenting a Gaussian input over 500 presynaptic neurons and one postsynaptic AdEx neuron.
 For every trial ($125$ms) ten Gaussian patterns are created to determine the activity of the 500 input neurons.
 As in the Matlab source code, the learning rates ($A_{LTP}$ and $A_{LTD}$) are increased by a factor ten to speed up the learning.